Putting a Price on Migraine Prevention

 The Institute for Patient Access also reiterated concerns about the timing of ICER’s analysis, noting, “When conducting the analysis, it is likely that ICER will have access only to the clinical trial data, and (at best) initial post-marketing data.”
 IfPA’s letter explains that robust post-marketing data often provides details about drugs’ side effects and impact that would be critical to accurately assessing value.

-ICER will issue a revised scoping document in January, followed by a draft evidence report on CGRP inhibitors in April 2018.Tags: Cost Value, Neurological
+ICER will issue a revised scoping document in January, followed by a draft evidence report on CGRP inhibitors in April 2018.Tags: Cost Value, Headache, Neurological

 Categorized in: Blog